lpiccinelli-eth/UniDepth/README.md

 predictions = model.infer(rgb, intrinsics)
 ```

-To use the forward method you should format the input as:
+To use the forward method for your custom training, you should:
+1) Take care of the dataloading:
+  a) ImageNet-normalization
+  b) Long-edge based resizing (and padding) with input shape provided in `image_shape` under configs
+  c) `BxCxHxW` format
+  d) If any intriniscs given, adapt them accordingly to your resizing
+2) Format the input data structure as:
 ```python
 data = {"image": rgb, "K": intrinsics}
 predictions = model(data, {})